top of page

 What is Site Engineering?

 Site engineering is the process of transferring design information from drawings into physical positions on the ground.
-A setting out engineer uses precise surveying instruments to mark the exact positions of foundations, columns, walls, drainage runs and other structural elements, ensuring that construction proceeds in the correct location and at the correct level.
+A setting out engineer uses precise surveying instruments to mark the exact positions of foundations, columns, walls, drainage runs, and other structural elements.
+This ensures that construction proceeds in the correct location and at the correct level.

-Without accurate setting out, even a small error in the position of a foundation or a slight deviation in level can create significant problems later in the build, particularly when structural elements, utilities and finishes all depend on the original layout being correct.
+Without accurate setting out, even a small error in the position of a foundation or a slight deviation in level can create significant problems later in the build.
+This is particularly true when structural elements, utilities, and finishes all depend on the original layout being correct.

 What Types of Projects Need Setting Out?